Charting the main sequence of star-forming galaxies out to redshifts z<5.7

-\item{The evolution of the main sequence found in this work was compared with the relations of \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023}.
-We find that the normalization of our main sequence at $z\lesssim 2$ for masses below the bending mass, $M_0$, is slightly lower, while the SFRs above $M_0$ at high redshifts exhibit larger values (except for the MS of \citealt{Speagle_2014}, where no main-sequence bending was found).
+\item{The evolution of the MS found in this work was compared with the relations of \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023}.
+We find that the normalization of our MS at $z\lesssim 2$ for masses below the bending mass, $M_0$, is slightly lower, while the SFRs above $M_0$ at high redshifts exhibit larger values (except for the MS of \citealt{Speagle_2014}, where no MS bending was found).
 We attribute these inconsistencies to the dust temperatures assumed, when fitting the IR data.
-As found in this work, $T_{\rm d}$ increases from $\sim 20$\,K to $\sim 50$\,K between redshifts 0 and 7 and hence, assuming dust temperatures at the level of $\sim 30$\,K, as is often done in the absence of the far-IR data, will correspondingly affect the determined IR luminosities (and hence SFRs).
-We also note that the relatively higher values of the SFRs at high redshifts for $M_\ast>10^{11}\,{\rm M_\odot}$ can be, at least in part, caused by the contamination of the main-sequence sample with starburst galaxies.}
+As was found in this work, $T_{\rm d}$ increases from $\sim 20$\,K to $\sim 60$\,K between redshifts 0.5 and 5.5, and hence assuming dust temperatures at the level of $\sim 30$\,K, as is often done in the absence of the FIR data, will correspondingly affect the determined IR luminosities (and hence the SFRs).
+We also note that the higher values of the SFRs at high redshifts for $M_\ast>10^{11}\,{\rm M_\odot}$ could be, at least in part, caused by the contamination of the MS sample by starburst galaxies.}

-\item{Adopting different shapes of the SFR-$M_\ast$ relation, we simulate the time evolution for the observed galaxy stellar mass functions, GSMFs, of \citet{Davidzon_2017} and \citet{McLeod_2021}.
-For the star-forming sample we find that the GSMF `grows' too fast, producing simulated relations significantly above the observed ones.
-By performing the simulations using the SFR-$M_\ast$ relation, found using both star-forming and quiescent galaxies, we confirm that the overprediction of star-forming galaxies number densities is caused by a significant fraction of sources evolving into the quiescent phase and, thereby, leaving the star-forming main sequence.
-In addition, we find the simulated low-mass end of the GSMF to give higher number densities at high $z$, indicating that the low-mass slope of the main sequence likely evolves towards steeper values with redshift.
+\item{Adopting different shapes of the SFR-$M_\ast$ relation, we simulated the time evolution for the observed GSMFs of \citet{Davidzon_2017} and \citet{McLeod_2021}.
+For the star-forming sample, we find that the GSMF “grows” too fast, producing simulated relations significantly above the observed ones.
+By performing the simulations using the SFR-$M_\ast$ relation, found using both star-forming and quiescent galaxies, we confirm that the overprediction of SFG number densities is caused by a significant fraction of sources evolving into the quiescent phase and thereby leaving the star-forming MS. In addition, we find the simulated low-mass end of the GSMF gives higher number densities at high $z$, indicating that the low-mass slope of the MS likely evolves toward steeper values with redshift.
 However, due to the significant uncertainties, more detailed analysis based on larger high-$z$ samples is required.}

 \end{enumerate}